johnwhitington/mlbook/README.md

 run `./stage1pandoc`
 run `./epub`

 Building the HTML version
 -------------------------

 source: pandocmlbook.tex

 run `./stage1pandoc`
-run `./osfhtml`
-run `./htmlsplit`
+run `./osfhtml` to build single-file version run `./splitter` to split into multi-file version

 Modifying the book
 ------------------

-To fix a typo, edit `mlbook.tex`.
+To fix an erratum, edit `mlbook.tex`.
 Then reflect the edit in `kindlemlbook.tex` and `pandocmlbook.tex`.
-All edits must be made to all three files.
+All edits must be made to all three files, which have many surprising differences.